November 14, 2022

 )

-CEO and Co-founder, Tradewater
+CEO & Co-founder, Tradewater

 Tim is a founder and the CEO of Tradewater, a mission-based B Corp focused on preventing catastrophic climate change by strategically targeting non-CO2 gases, which accelerate warming in the short term.
 He provides strategic direction for the firm in all business areas.
 He is developing new programs to further Tradewater’s mission and expand its impact.
 He's also working to open new markets and facilitate the firm’s international expansion.
 Tim brings to Tradewater 40 years of experience in carbon programs, environmental policy, hazardous waste cleanup, and pollution prevention.
 He founded Wabashco in 2008 to develop carbon offset and renewable energy projects in the Midwest, and in 1998 he co-founded the Delta Institute, a nonprofit organization to improve environmental quality and promote community and economic development in the Great Lakes Basin.
 Tim has worked for a range of environmental organizations in both the private and non-profit sectors.